Decorate this 4-layer Chocolate Cake for a garden party with edible flowers. Select fresh flowers to add some color to your chocolate cake.

 For scale I used larger clusters of smaller flowers from the garlic and the fennel buds.

 It was really awesome to work with another professional.
 Jennifer’s gardens were the perfect backdrop for this stunning cake!
 I love how this 4 layer chocolate cake transformed from a basic cake into something beautiful.

-If you’re in the DC, Balitmore, West Virginia panhandle area and looking for an amazing florist for your wedding, event, or general gift giving, take a look at West VirJeni and order with her.
+If you’re in the D.C., Baltimore, or West Virginia panhandle area and are looking for an amazing florist for your wedding, event, or general gift giving, take a look at West VirJeni and order with her.
 I promise that you’ll love everything that she creates!
 Check out some more of her beautiful arrangements, bouquets, and wearable flowers on her website and Instagram account.

 Now, isn’t this a beautiful way to end your summer?

 Here’s a few more chocolate cakes that you might enjoy.

 For the Cake

 - 6 tablespoons salted butter